 - Set a reserved range using

-gcloud beta compute addresses create.
+gcloud compute addresses create.

 Establish a peering connection between your VPC host project and Google's Service Networking, using

-gcloud beta services vpc-peerings connect.
+gcloud services vpc-peerings connect.

 Learn more about private services access.